Butterflies (Michael Jackson song): Chart performance

 "Butterflies" entered the Billboard Hot 100 chart in early November 2001, at number sixty.
 The single eventually peaked at number fourteen on the Billboard Hot 100 the week ending January 26, 2002.
-The track also charted within the top ten, peaking at number two, on the Billboard Hot R&B/Hip-Hop Songs chart on January 26, 2002; the song was held from the top position from Ja Rule and Ashanti's "Always on Time" 2001 single.
-In 2002, "Butterflies" also peaked at number thirty-six on the Billboard Top 40 Mainstream chart.
-The track, which was released as a promotional single internationally, did not chart on any music charts outside of the United States.
+The same week, the track peaked at number two on the Billboard Hot R&B/Hip-Hop Songs chart; the song was held from the top position by Ja Rule and Ashanti's "Always on Time".
+"Butterflies" also peaked at number thirty-six on the Billboard Top 40 Mainstream chart.
+The track was also released as a promotional single internationally but did not chart on any music charts outside of the United States.
 The song was Jackson's last hit single in the United States in the final years of his career.